Sausage Orzo Bake (Dump-&-Bake w/ Butternut Squash!)

 The true beauty of this one is that it’s made in all one pan with no pre-cooking (you know I love that!) with caramelized roasted squash, crumbled sausage, tender orzo, and that hit of garlicky Boursin that perfectly melts into every bite.
 It’s exactly the kind of thing I pull together when I want real dinner flavor with barely any dishes, and that I know everyone will actually eat.

 And, in true Real Food Whole Life let’s-make-this-super-simple fashion, I made sure the sausage and squash roast at the same time so you’re not juggling pans or steps.
-And stirring the orzo right into the same pan means less cleanup and that dreamy, baked risotto vibe with none of the stirring (similar to my wildly easy and simply delicious chicken orzo bake).
+And stirring the orzo right into the same pan means less cleanup and that dreamy, baked risotto vibe with none of the stirring (similar to my wildly easy and simply delicious chicken orzo dump-and-bake).
 Truly, this one tastes so elevated and cozy you won’t believe how easy it was to make!

 - When I tested this, I found that using pre-cubed squash made prep faster, but I always double-check for any super big pieces and cut them smaller if necessary for even cooking.